 You’ve been able to increase the value of the building over $90,000 in two years just by increasing the rents!

-Types of Financing For Apartments
+Types of Financing for Apartments

 Commercial as Opposed to Residential Lending

-Unless the multi-unit building is 4-units or less and you plan on living in one of the units, government loans such as Federal Housing (FHA) and Veterans Administration (VA) loans are not available.
+Unless the multi-unit building is four units or less and you plan on living in one of the units, government loans such as Federal Housing (FHA) and Veterans Administration (VA) loans are not available.
 The vast majority of apartment financing comes in the form of commercial loans from banks and financial institutions.

 Private Loans & Seller Financing

 The exception to the conventional apartment lending landscape is private financing.
-The most common is owner financing in which the seller will allow you to make periodic payments after supplying a decent down payment.
+The most common is owner financing, in which the seller will allow you to make periodic payments after supplying a decent down payment.
 Sellers of commercial or investment property like apartments are usually more willing to offer seller financing than homeowners because it’s strictly a business proposition—and the interest they earn means a greater return on their investment.

 Because of the potential to earn a healthy interest rate, you might also find private parties willing to lend money on good apartment deals.
 Instead of you going to a bank, these parties will provide the purchase money and you’ll make payments to them.

-Recourse Versus Non-Recourse Loans
+Recourse vs. Non-Recourse Loans